What is the Cost of Goods Manufactured?

 It is a schedule or statement through which a company or entity calculates its cost incurred to manufacture a product and convert it to a finished product.
-It had usually been prepared by entities whose primary business line is manufacturing.
-These manufacturing entities usually prepare this as a separate account or statement to assess the cost-effectiveness of manufacturing activity which later forms a part of the final accounts.
+Usually, entities whose primary business line is manufacturing prepare it.
+These manufacturing entities typically prepare this as a separate account or statement to assess the cost-effectiveness of manufacturing activity, which later forms a part of the final accounts.

-If there are any remain unfinished goods at the beginning and end of the accounting period cost of such unfinished goods which is also called work in process is shown in the Cost of Goods Manufactured (COGM) as follows: Opening stock of work in process in the debit side of the account statement and Closing stock of work in process in the credit side of the account statement.
+If any unfinished goods remain at the beginning and end of the accounting period cost of such unfinished goods, which is also called work in process, is shown in the Cost of Goods Manufactured (COGM).
+It shows as Opening stock of work in process in the debit side of the account statement.
+And the Closing stock of work in process on the credit side of the account statement.

 #1 – Direct Manufacturing Expenses

 These are costs that include other than material or wage expenses.
-These are incurred for a specific product or saleable service.
+These incur for a specific product or saleable service.
 Example: (i) Royalties for using license or technology (ii) Hire charge of the plant/machinery etc.

-10000 units are produced in a factory.
+A factory produces 10000 units.
 Per unit material cost is $10; per unit labor cost is $5.
 Apart it was agreed to pay royalty @ $3 per unit to the Japanese collaboration who supplied the technology.

 In this case, prime cost comprises of: